Earnest Money Deposit Disputes in California

 Jimmy Nguyen is a San Jose real estate attorney and licensed California broker who represents buyers fighting to recover their earnest money deposit.
 He can review your purchase agreement and cancellation timeline, send a demand letter, negotiate a resolution, or take it to arbitration or court if the seller will not budge.

-For residential and commercial transaction guidance, see our Real Estate Law, Commercial Real Estate, and Real Estate Law FAQ pages.
+For residential and commercial transaction guidance, see our Real Estate Law, Commercial Real Estate, and Real Estate Law FAQ pages, or read How Much Is My Nondisclosure Case Worth? on our blog.

 Is escrow holding your deposit hostage?
-Call 408.645.0606 or email jimmy@lawjn.com for a complimentary phone consultation.
+Email jimmy@lawjn.com with the details, and Jimmy will follow up to set a complimentary phone consultation.